johnemmanuelbond/loggers.larders/content/Articles/TO-DO.md

 	- Party at citadel?  (checks checks checks): Interface to Garut and Lynn, introduced to Sargent Rainidayas, assigned detective Mildred Melloy:  "Investigations on the birdfoot are hard, their presence is not appreciated.
 We'll put the word out on patrols, feel free to come back anytime and find me in my office."
 - ...
 - Day 7 (Sunday)

+Session Prep
+- add morian priest to npc list.
+Is she a grim sage? -> yes, why write the grim sages if you don't use them.

 Build out harport:
 - Finish writing history (include stuff about fire of 0125) Harport is about 200 years old (founded in 0003) (i.e. 1830's boston, 60k people).